 A parking charge is issued if a vehicle is parked in contravention of the advertised conditions on property we own, lease or have been contracted to patrol.
-Please be aware that our signage meets or exceeds the requirements of the British Parking Associations codes of conduct.
+Please be aware that our signage meets or exceeds the requirements of the International Parking Community codes of conduct.

 You have the option to appeal against the charge you have received.
 However we would issue the following guidance should you wish to pursue this course.